onefifteen-z/onefifteen-z-blog/source/_posts/20200314-how-to-deploy-hexo-with-github-action.md

 ---
-title: 【Hexo】2.
+title: 【Hexo】Part 2.
 How to Deploy Hexo Project with Github Actions
 tags:
   - GitHub
   - GitHub Action